How Would You Define Bullying?

 What Do You Think Is The Crux Of This Bullying Problem?

 I think it often boils down to the lack of empathy—the ability to know what it feels like to be in someone else’s shoes AND to have compassion for another’s pain and suffering.
 Kids need to understand that their behaviors affect others.
 They also need to feel that other people’s feelings have value and are worth their consideration.
 The more empathy and compassion children feel for their peers, the less room there is in their hearts for contempt and disregard for others’ feelings.

 Is Bullying A Growing Epidemic?

 According to Internet safety advocates and experts, most youth aren’t bullying their peers.
-In fact, researchers report that bullying has decreased in the past ten years.
 That’s not to say that bullying isn’t a significant issue.
 The minority of kids who are bullying can cause real harm to both the targets of bullying AND the many bystanders who witness the bullying.
 Because most youth are decent, caring, and responsible when it comes to how they treat others, let your children know that you expect no less from them.